 Now is also a good time to catch up on those blogs you've been meaning to write.
 Since a large portion of the country is at home too, this also means that they're more likely to be read.

 If I can help you with any of this -- whether during the coronavirus pandemic or any other time -- let me know.
-We are all in this together and I will do what I can to help you stay in the forefront of your client's minds!
+We are all in this together and I will do what I can to help you stay in the forefront of your patient's minds!